SHUFFLESPARSE: Learned Shuffles for Structured Sparse Networks: Introduction

 \section{Introduction}

-Over the years, deep neural networks (DNNs) have grown, and their performance on complex tasks has increased to and beyond human-level performance~\citep{labryth, chess}.
-However, the cost of training and inference for such large DNNs has increased drastically~\citep{cottier2023trends}.
-A principled way to curb this cost, while retaining dense level accuracy, is to exploit sparsity by removing unnecessary weights via pruning~\citep{molchanov2016pruning, tanaka2020pruning} or training directly in the sparse regime~\citep{jaiswal2022training,zhang2023universal}, often achieving similar algorithmic performance as dense models under comparable budgets~\citep{frankle2018lottery,blalock2020state,mostafa2019parameter}.
+Deep neural networks (DNNs) have been expanding over the years, with their capabilities on complex tasks reaching human-level performance~\citep{labryth, chess}.
+At the same time, the cost of training and inference for such large DNNs has increased drastically~\citep{cottier2023trends}.
+A principled way to reduce this cost, while retaining high accuracy, is to exploit sparsity by removing unnecessary weights via pruning~\citep{molchanov2016pruning, tanaka2020pruning} or training directly in the sparse regime~\citep{jaiswal2022training,zhang2023universal}, often achieving similar algorithmic performance as dense models under comparable budgets~\citep{frankle2018lottery,blalock2020state,mostafa2019parameter}.
+In both settings, turning theoretical FLOP savings into wall-clock speedup on modern accelerators requires the weights to follow a \emph{structured} pattern like $N{:}M$, block, or diagonal that matches vendor-optimized kernels~\citep{mishra2021accelerating,liu2019improving}.

-Weights are typically made sparse either \emph{unstructurally}, by zeroing arbitrary individual parameters~\citep{evci2020rigging,han2015learning}, or \emph{structurally}, by enforcing hardware-friendly patterns such as blocks or $N\!:\!M$ groups~\citep{liu2019improving}.
-Unstructured sparsity preserves accuracy at high sparsity levels but is hard to accelerate on modern accelerators due to irregular memory access and limited kernel support.
-Structured sparsity aligns well with vendor-optimized kernels, yet it commonly underperforms its unstructured counterpart—especially at extreme sparsity—because rigid patterns reduce the expressivity of the network.
-Moreover, many structured approaches still rely on dense backpropagation or lose structure under transposition, limiting practical training speedups~\citep{lasby2023dynamic,hubara2021accelerated}.

-\textbf{This work revisits structured sparsity from the angle of permutations.} Our key observation is that permutations help bridge the gap between the performance of structured and unstructured sparsity.
-We show the benefits of co-learning the \emph{structure} and \emph{permutations}.
-Concretely, for each sparsified layer $\ell$ with input $\mathbf{x}_{\ell}$ we learn a single permutation $\Pi_\ell$ and parameterize the layer as $y_{\ell} = S_{\ell}\big(\Pi_{\ell}\mathbf{x}_{\ell}\big)$, where $S_\ell$ obeys a fixed, accelerator-friendly structured sparsity pattern (e.g., block or $N\!:\!M$).
-While $S_\ell$ alone constrains the class of linear maps too severely, composing it with a learned permutation strictly enlarges the representable family (it recovers the classical structured model when $\Pi_\ell=I$ and extends it otherwise), thereby restoring much of the expressivity lost to structure.
-Importantly, the class is closed under transposition: $(S_\ell\Pi_\ell)^\top=\Pi_\ell^\top S_\ell^\top$, so the backward pass remains within the same permutation-structured family, enabling sparse-to-sparse acceleration in both forward and backward passes.

-In addition to reintroducing expressivity, we \emph{learn the sparsity itself during training}.
-Rather than fixing the position of non-zeros a priori, we dynamically adapt the structured mask of $S_\ell$ according to task-driven criteria, coupling optimal non-zero positioning with the learned permutation $\Pi_\ell$.
-As we show in \Sect{sec:results}, this permutation-structured recipe delivers strong accuracy–speed trade-offs across architectures and sparsity regimes.